DOFLinx/docs/docs/parameters/12_Real_Time_Parameters_and_Commands.md

 to give them a little more 'feeling'.
 This is designed for use when DOFLinx is running in Set and Forget mode.

+### HOLD_ACTIVATION=0/1

+Places DOFLinx on hold from activating when a configured emulator is seen running.
+This was added specifically so that HOLD_ACTIVATION=1 could be sent in real-time to stop DOFLinx activating for Future Pinball when other DOF mechanisms were being used.
+Place HOLD_ACTIVATION=1 in the "run before script" and HOLD_ACTIVATION=0 in the "run after script" of your front end for FP tables without DOFLinx code.
+Some people have recommended stopping and restarting DOFLinx at these points, but this is much cleaner and will avoid the creation of secondary issues.

+### INFO=Messgae

+Places the "Message" into the DOFLinx LOG file.
+Used to enable marking of the LOG file during testing and by third part applications.

 ### LIGHT_BUTTONS_NOW

 Used to immediately turn on all of the buttons that have been defined by